-During the reconnaissance timetable, service of reconnaissance cars may only be provided by a maximum of 2 technicians per team using a car complying with Art.
-25.1 of these regulations and carrying all necessary service equipment on-board.
+During the reconnaissance timetable, service of reconnaissance cars may only be provided by a maximum of 2 technicians per crew using a vehicle of a maximum of 3.5 tonnes and carrying all necessary service equipment on board.

 A car pass will be issued by the organiser for this purpose.